Hero girls team v2

 What is Rugby For Life?

-Rugby for Life is a Northland-based charitable trust that harnesses the power of rugby to help improve the lives of all Northlanders and their communities.
+Rugby For Life is a charitable trust that harnesses the power of rugby to help improve the lives of all underserved communities.

-Building on the networks, values and influence of the Northland Rugby Union and the Northland Rugby Community, the Rugby for Life program provides meaningful support to communities at a local level in all corners of the region, to achieve positive health, education, and employment outcomes for Northland.
+Building on the networks, values and influence of regional rugby unions and rugby communities, Rugby For Life programmes provide meaningful support to communities to achieve positive health, education, and employment outcomes.

 HOW WE HELP